smusman98/posts-and-products-statistics-for-woocommerce/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Posts and Products Views for WooCommerce is useful for admin to see Posts And WC Product views counter in Admin Panel in WC Product's Table and Posts Table.
+Posts and Products Statistics Counter for WooCommerce, Track your daily Products and Posts Views by Looking Graph.

 == Description ==

-Posts and Products Views for WooCommerce is a plugin maintained by the SCI Intelligencia team that helps Admin to see Posts And WC Product views counter in Admin Panel in WC Product's Table and Posts Table.
+Posts and Products Statics For WooCommerce is a plugin maintained by the SCI Intelligencia team that helps Admin to see Posts And WooCommerce Product views counter in Admin Panel in WC Product's Table and Posts Table, And by looking graph showing Daily statistics.

-Fully supported by the SCI Intelligencia team with features that are necessary to keep check on which Post is getting more attention and which WC Product has most views.
+Fully supported by the SCI Intelligencia team with features that are necessary to keep check on which Post is getting more attention and which Post and WooCommerce Product has most views.

 At a glance, this plugin adds the following:

 * Administrators can see Posts Views on WordPress Admin Panel > Posts > All Posts
-* Administrators can see WC Product Views on WordPress Admin Panel > Products > All Products
+* Administrators can see WooCommerce Product Views on WordPress Admin Panel > Products > All Products
+* Administrators can see full graph on WordPress Admin Panel > Statistics > By Selecting Post Type
-* It can also work without WC only for Posts Views Counter.
+* It can also work without WooCommerce only for Posts Views Counter.

 By default, this plugin once activated No configuration required, shows a Views counter on WC Products Table, And WordPress Posts Table.